These are unusual times. These poets are tale-tellers of their world. (All rights reserved. 2026)

 • almost losing its clogs,

-• the thing that's older than dreams and memories,
+• the thing older than dreams and memories,

-• with an ancient vibe but untold ancestry,
+• with an ancient vibe but untold lineage —

-• unlike the airships over the same aqueous Earth
+• unlike the airships crossing this same aqueous earth,

 • whatchamacallit:

-• who almost lost its boots on the run,
+• that nearly lost its boots on the run,

 • that was born from the wind?